arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl/content.md

 LVGL - create user interfaces - platform independant - use one library with microcontrollers or high-end processors - light weight embedded library - for displays : OLED, TFT, monitors, Drive Monochrom and touch screens - open source

-Provides all the necessary widgets - https://docs.lvgl.io/v7/en/html/widgets/index.html

-handles all the events such as pressed , focused refereshed etc

-customizing their styles can be applied to parts objects to change their styles, styles can be cascaded.

 the lvgl arduino library can

 ![The Arduino core is built on top of the Mbed stack](assets/Arduino-Logo.svg?sanitize=true)